 This one can often be overlooked but it’s also an important feature that makes the electric tankless better than conventional heaters, as it’s always much more compact.
 Compact doesn’t necessarily mean it’s suited to your tiny boat’s bathroom though.
 Make sure you look at the dimensions and see if it fits in your desired location.

 The materials of the unit can contribute to a more efficient heater and/or a more durable unit.
 Copper is a great heat conductor so will make sure your water is heated in a flash.
 For durability, look for materials such as steel which are sturdy but not too heavy.
-Infrared builds up much less lime scale and requires less maintenance but results in a lower flow rate and is more expensive.
+Infrared builds up much less limescale and requires less maintenance but results in a lower flow rate and is more expensive.

 Does it make a noise?

 Noise is mostly an unnecessary flaw in a water heater.
-There are not much mechanics going on inside, so a little bit of design development and it should be quiet enough not to interrupt a sing-song in the shower.
+There are not many mechanics going on inside, so a little bit of design development and it should be quiet enough not to interrupt a sing-song in the shower.
 You might not mind whether there’s noise or not though, especially if you’re putting it in a location where it’s already noisy so the water heater will be drowned out.